o0101/grader-base/README.md

 Copyright (c) 2020, Dosyago and/or its affiliates.
 All rights reserved.

-This is a release of Grader, an cross-platform app builder.
+This is a release of grader-base, the template for Grader, a cross-platform app builder, and all apps built with Grader.

 License information can be found in the LICENSE file.